 Houston DWI Lawyer on the Third or Subsequent DWI

-For individuals that have previously been convicted of DWI, the consequences for a third or subsequent conviction can be extremely serious.
+For individuals that have previously been convicted of driving while intoxicated (DWI), the consequences for a third or subsequent conviction can be extremely serious.
 Prosecutors will often charge the third DWI offense as a felony.
 Obtaining experienced representation as soon after the arrest as possible is important so that all avenues of attacking the third DWI are preserved.

 For many these cases of a third or subsequent DWI, the attorney is fighting not only the DWI accusation, but any finding that a prior DWI can be used to enhance the penalties at sentencing.

-Attorney Matt Horak created this website to provide you with general information about the potential punishments that can result from a 3rd DWI conviction under Texas law.
+Attorney Matt Horak created this website to provide you with general information about the potential punishments that can result from a third DWI conviction under Texas law.
 No substitute exists, however, for discussing the particular facts of your drunk driving case with an experienced Houston DWI lawyer.
-Call Matt Horak to discuss your arrest for any third DWI in Houston, Harris County, and the surrounding areas, including The Woodlands in Montgomery County, Texas.
+Call Horak Law at (713) 225-8000 to discuss your arrest for any third DWI in Houston, Harris County, and the surrounding areas, including The Woodlands in Montgomery County, Texas.

 Third DWI Felony Penalties under Texas Law